 She said, “Trust him.”

 It was not easy to trust him.
-I worried about him from the first day he came to us, and I couldn’t stop now.
 It took several days to truly accept I couldn’t help him anymore.
-I visited memories and watched him change.
+I visited memories and reflected on his growth.
 I allowed him to own the successes we fostered.
 I trusted him regardless of my pain.

 I let Jordan go.